jtcies/jtcies_site/content/about/index.md

 comments: false
 ---

-I use a combination of data science and program evaluation to support continuous improvement and data-informed decision-making in non-profits and social service organizations.

-My skills include data visualization, statistical modeling, and research design.
+I enjoy using data to investigate interesting questions and help individuals and organizations to solve problems.

 All views presented here are my own.